 To join our mailing list and receive updates on Fellowship opportunities in the Housing Justice Program please email [email protected].

 Now Accepting Applications

-We are currently accepting applications for Fellow positions in South Carolina and Maryland.
+We are currently accepting applications for Fellow positions in Maryland.
 All candidates must apply directly to the host organization of their choice.

-Applications are being accepted on a rolling basis, with a start date in August or September 2022.
+Applications are being accepted on a rolling basis, with a start date in January 2023.